Jillian Lloyd, Parish Admin

 Will Ingle, Treasurer

 Will joined St. John’s as a teenager in 1979 and served as a chalice bearer and lay reader.
 After many years away from Honeoye Falls, he returned to St. John’s in 2004 with his wife Jane, and their two daughters Elizabeth and Grace.
 Will learned the Treasurer’s job from his good friend Jane Jobe who served as Treasurer from 2003 – 2020.
-He chairs the Finance Committee, helps repair and maintain our historic buildings and grounds, and led the Church School for three years.
+He chairs the Finance Committee and helps repair and maintain our historic buildings and grounds.

 The Vestry is the equivalent of the board of the parish.
 They oversee all policy and financial matters (including buildings and grounds), and act as the Rector’s advisors.
 The Vestry of St. John’s Church is elected for three year terms during the Annual Meeting each January.
-We also have two wardens, who help in the day-to-day leadership of the parish, and who meet weekly with the Rector.
+We also have two wardens, who help in the day-to-day leadership of the parish.

-Current Vestry: Mark Donahoe, Michelle Laraby, Mary Jo Smith, Cyndy Lamphier, Yeates Conwell, Shelly Shellman, Jan Metcalf, and John Richards, Senior Warden; Allan Shafer, Junior Warden
+Current Vestry: Michelle Laraby, Yeates Conwell, Shelly Shellman, Jan Metcalf, Allene Baillargeon, Lorraine Ndusha, Kaelin Allmendinger and Allan Shafer, Senior Warden; Mary Jo Smith, Junior Warden

 Brief bios of some members are below:

-Allan and his family joined St. John’s 14 years ago after returning to the area from Syracuse.
+Allan and his family joined St John’s 15 years ago.
 He has served on Vestry, as warden, and lead the search and audit committees during that time.
 Aside from singing in the choir and playing trumpet during special services, you can find him helping in other parts of the services and typically in the kitchen during our dinner fundraising events.
-Allan and his wife, Deborah, have 22 year old triplets and live in the town of Mendon.
+Allan and his wife, Deborah, have 23-year-old triplets and live in the town of Mendon.
 He works at Carestream, a global manufacturer of medical imaging equipment headquartered in Rochester.

 I live in Honeoye Falls with my husband Curt, our daughter Rileigh, our dog Fozzy and our cat Bunny.
 My husband and I are both graduates of HF-L School District, we love this community.
 I have a Master of Social Work degree, have a passion for helping others and work full time at the Canandaigua VA Medical Center assisting Veterans who are homeless and struggling with mental health concerns and/or substance abuse.
 In my down time I enjoy spending time with family and friends at our cabin on Canandaigua Lake, doing puzzles and reading.
 St. John's is important to me because it's a place where I feel comfort, support and guidance.
 I always feel at home at St. Johns.